-Socius splendidė satis vixit desiitque, Septemb.
+Socius splendidè satis vixit desiitque, Septemb.
 8, 1637.
 Is, præter morem Collegarum, amanuensem domi et pharmacopæum semper aluit; hunc medicamentis interdiu componendis differendisque, illum antelucanis cogitationibus excipiendis; quorum altero invidiam sibi non parvam conflabat; lucubrationibus autem, quas solebat edere profussissimas, semper visus est plus sumere laboris, quàm populares nostri volebant fructum, qui hunc ferè negligebant præ legendi tædio et prejudicio quodam oleum perdendi operamque, ob cabalam, quam scripta ejus dicebantur olere magis quam peripatum; et ob ferventibus hominis ingenium in quo plerique requirebant judicium."

 Dr Hamey, junior, the author of the above, was a distinguished physician, a great Royalist, and a munificent benefactor to the College of Physicians.
-He left in MS. a "Series of Sketches of his Contemporaries," from which the above is taken.1 He knew Fludd personally.
+He left in MS. a " Series of Sketches of his Contemporaries," from which the above is taken.1 He knew Fludd personally.
 Hamey attended many of the great Cromwellians, and had to attend their religious services during the Great Rebellion, but he "always took care that his servant should carry for him an Aldus edition of Virgil upon vellum, in binding and bulk resembling an octavo Bible, to entertain himself with, or a duodecimo edition of Aristophanes, canonically bound, too, in red Turkey leather, with clasps, resembling a Greek Testament."
-Hamey presented to Charles II. a great diamond ring, plundered from Charles I., which cost him £500, on which "was curiously cut the arms of England, Scotland, France, and Ireland."
-2
+Hamey presented to Charles II. a great diamond ring, plundered from Charles I., which cost him £500, on which " was curiously cut the arms of England, Scotland, France, and Ireland."2

-As a physician, one of Fludd's chief friends was his "renowned fellow or colleague, D. William Gilbert," famed "for his magnetick skill and deep search, as well contemplative as experimentall."
-3

-Gilbert, a native of Colchester, was born there in the year 1540, and after receiving the degree of M.D., presented himself to the London College of Physicians, of which he was elected a Fellow about 1573.
-He was appointed by Queen Elizabeth her physician - in - ordinary. death he became chief physician to King James I. He was "deeply skilled in Philosophy and died in 1603.
-Chemistry."
+As a physician, one of Fludd's chief friends was his "renowned fellow or colleague, D. William Gilbert," famed "for his magnetick skill and deep search, as well contemplative as experimentall."3 was elected a Fellow about 1573.
+He was appointed by Queen Elizabeth her physician - in - ordinary.
+After her death he became chief physician to King James I. Gilbert died in 1603.
+He was "deeply skilled in Philosophy and Chemistry."
 Gilbert's great work is entitled, "De Magnete magneticisque Corporibus et de magno magnete Tellure, Physiologia nova."
 It was printed A.D.
 1600, and is frequently quoted by Fludd in his books.
 In regard to the loadstone, Gilbert "discovered and established several qualities of it not observed before."
 In his great work, Gilbert "shews the use of the declination of the magnet."
 A handsome monument stands over his grave in Trinity Church, Colchester, and his picture is preserved in the Bodleian.
 Like Fludd, Gilbert was never married.
 He left his collection and rarities, including his library, to the College of Physicians.1